 Item Notes Specific Purpose To inform a group of school administrators about the various open-source software packages that could be utilized in their school districts Define open-source software.
 Define educational software.
 List and describe the software commonly used by school districts.
 Explain the advantages of using open-source software.
-During to an inglight of Drinte Explain the disadvantages of using open-source software.
+Explain the disadvantages of using open-source software.
 Brainstorming List of Points Review the history of open-source software.
 Describe the value of open-source software.
 Describe some educational open-source software packages.
 Review the software needs of my specific audience.
 Describe some problems that have occurred with open-source software.